 Happy New Year everyone!
 May 2018 bring you health, happiness and success (in whatever way you measure it) and if you get thrown a few curve balls along the way, may you have the strength to manage them.
-I would also like to wish all the book lovers out there many happy reading hours to continue the pursuit of happiness through the joy of reading, and hopefully put a dent in that ever growing TBR pile while you’re at it (pssst, we all know that will never happen and that TBR piles are only ever apt to grow!).
+I would also like to wish all the book lovers out there many happy reading hours.
+May we all find the time to read lots of books this year, and hopefully put a dent in that ever growing TBR pile while we’re at it (pssst, we all know that will never happen and that TBR piles are only ever apt to grow!).
 And to all my writer friends, I wish you every success for the coming year, may you be blessed with the time and inspiration to do what we all love to do the most – write!

-In the meantime, if you’re looking for a little help and inspiration for your writing, a diary with a difference, some colourful women’s history or a treasury of unusual words, here are some of the beautiful gifts I received over the festive period and on my 50th birthday in November.
+In the meantime, take a look at some of the beautiful gifts I received over the festive period and on my 50th birthday in November.
+There’s a diary with a difference, a toolbox for writers, a colourful book about some of history’s amazing women and a treasury of unusual words.
 Each one is lovely or unique and just goes to prove, that when it comes to reading or writing, it’s not just about fiction!

 First up is the Me.You.
 Diary by the lovely Dawn French.
 Bought for me by my OH, it is absolutely gorgeous and in the words of the lady herself: